AMcqueen1980/H1N1Project/README.md

 | Accuracy    | .83         | Accuracy    | .76         |
 | ROC-AUC     | .8278       | ROC-AUC     | .8311       |

+We scored minor improvements across the board compared to the benchmark model.

 ## Results

+Our model provided a number of insights, expecially in the analysis of feature importance.

+**Insert Image Here**

+In both our models having a doctor's direct intervention was the most important factor in determining outcome.
+Additionally, concerns about both the efficacy of the vaccine and concerns about the danger of the illness itself loom large.
+On the one hand this presents an opportunity for our stakeholders to address.
+On the other hand, it points to where current policy is failing our communities of concern.

+Additionally, it is important to note the importance that opinions about seasonal vaccinations  rank in the top ten most important features even for H1N1 vaccine uptake.
+This indicates that under pandemic or emergency conditions it is important to have an underlying base of trust and knowledge regarding vaccination in general.

+Notably, despite the racial disparities evident in the data, these factors are not seen as highly predictive in our model *given the other factors present*.
+That is, many disparities in outcomes for racial minorities can be explained in the model by disparities in, e.g. access to doctors, health insurance, or information about vaccines.
+We can see this with a simple breakdown by race of who has recieved recommendations for the seasonal flu vaccine.
+Almost half of all White respondents had recieved a recommendation from their doctor, while just over a third of Black respondents had.

 ## Policy Recommendations

 - Target vaccination outreach to communities with certain ethnicities.
 - Address concerns about vaccine efficacy and safety.
+- Given the critical importance of doctor's recomendations to vaccine uptake, all efforts should be made to expand access to medical professionals in underserved communities, and measures be taken to

 ## Conclusions